Contact Janet to be added to the mailing list.

 · Who May Serve as PI: There are no restrictions or limits.

 · Limit on Number of Proposals per Organization: There are no restrictions or limits.

-· Limit on Number of Proposals per PI or Co-PI: There are no restrictions or limits for Full Proposals.
+· Limit on Number of Proposals per PI or Co-PI: There are no restrictions or limits.

 · Letters of Intent: Not required